Outcome: Very favorable

 The State of Wisconsin appealed to the Seventh Circuit.
 The Seventh Circuit affirmed, holding that it would be cruel and unusual punishment, in violation of the Eighth Amendment, to withhold hormone therapy or sex reassignment surgery from prisoners with acute GID.

 The AMA filed an amicus brief in the Seventh Circuit to support the prisoners.

-The principal issue in this case is whether the University of Texas can consider the race of applicants as an explicit factor in determining qualifications for admission.
+The principal issue in this case is the extent to which the University of Texas can consider the race of applicants in determining qualifications for admission.

-Abigail Fisher, who is white, applied to but was rejected from the University of Texas undergraduate college.
-She then sued the university, asserting that the school prefers African-American students over whites and that she would have been accepted if the racial preferences had not been in place.
+Abigail Fisher, who was white, applied to but was rejected from the University of Texas undergraduate college.
+She then sued the university, asserting that the school preferred African-American students over whites and that she would have been accepted if the racial preferences had not been in place.
 In 2013, the Supreme Court held that the University of Texas could use racial preferences in its admission decisions, but only under limited circumstances.
 It remanded the case for determination of whether those limited circumstances applied in this case.

 On remand, the lower federal courts found that the University of Texas had applied the specified limited circumstances which the Supreme Court had elucidated.
 Thus, the denial of Ms. Fischer’s application was justified.
 The Supreme Court again granted certiorari, to review this finding.
 Oral argument was heard on December 9, 2015.

 Prior to the first Fisher ruling, the AMA, along with the American Association of Medical Colleges and numerous other organizations, filed an amicus brief, which argued, in support of the University of Texas, that racial diversity is a vital component of a successful medical education and that medical school admission officers should be allowed to consider applicants’ race in order to achieve the schools’ educational goals.
 The same organizations filed a second amicus brief in the present appeal, along much the same lines as in the earlier amicus brief.